 Whilst we generally agree with all of these motorbike driving tips for Vietnam, please aware that these are just suggestions and not professional advice.
 You may find that at times they are useful and other times they are not.
 Therefore, use your judgment as to whether or not they are applicable to your situation.
 We would also like to thank all our customers who raise these points and allow us to ensure your driving experience is as smooth as possible.
 Our customer safety is our absolute priority.

-Tip 1 – When riding in traffic in Vietnam stay more attentive than you would need to be in the US or Europe
+Tip 1: When riding in traffic in Vietnam, stay more attentive than in the US or Europe

 Rent A Bike says: Firstly, be attentive EVERYWHERE.
 This is generally true, although speeds are slower, vehicles are so close and, therefore, reaction times having to be faster.

 Tip 2: Focus on what is in front of you.
 Avoid glancing backward.